timbru31/mms-stockshock/README.md

 ## Configuration & Usage

 Copy the `stores_example.toml` to `stores.toml` and configure your credentials.
+**You need to supply the query hashes from the MM/S API as they change too often to maintain!**

 You can setup different categories (use the ID) to check, too.
-If desired, configure the webhook URL(s), too.
+If desired, configure the webhook URL(s) or proxies.

 ### Slack/Discord notifications

-Any Slack compatible webhook URL can be used, for instance Discord.
+Any _Slack compatible_ webhook URL can be used, for instance Discord.
 Here is an example how the message looks like:

 ![Discord Notification](docs/stockshock-discord-notification.png)